erroronline1/qualitymanagement/readme.md

 ### predefined document bundles
 ![assistant document bundles](assets/assistant_documentbundles.png)

-if you have reaccuring sets of documents it might come in handy if you define packages that can be selected, displayed and (using ie11) printed on the fly.
+if you have recurring sets of documents it might come in handy if you define packages that can be selected, displayed and (using ie11) printed on the fly.

-dependencies are: datalist for packages. this can be generated by the excel file of documents in force. if you mess around with exceptions there might be changes within the macro neccessary as well.
+dependencies are: datalist for packages. this can be generated by the [excel-file of documents in force](#internal-documents-in-forcexlsm). if you mess around with exceptions there might be changes within the macro neccessary as well.

 globalSearch api: returns packages that fit search terms.